gvwilson/sensibleadventures/nardica/nardica.md

 They could be as small as grains of sand, as long as there were enough of them.
-Each would pass information to the next in low-energy bursts of not-quite-static until it reached whatever tiny core the Marines had told to keep an eye on the repair yard.
+Each would pass information to the next in low-energy bursts of not-quite-static until it reached whatever bored Marine had been told to keep an eye on the repair yard.
-That core wouldn't sleep and wouldn't get bored, but it couldn't see everything---if people ever thought the governor was using surveillance, they'd strike.
+A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but if people ever thought that the governor was using cores for surveillance, they'd strike.

 She squeezed Honesty's hand twice to signal that she understood.